 This is a refractored version of LArG4 that properly refactors and layers the simulation functionality.

 It will factor out Geant4 functionality from LArG4 (putting it back in Geant4) and will abstract out photon and electron transport.
 A new backtracking solution will be provided.
 Photon transport includes transport within wave-shifters.
 Need the photons that get to the detector.
 The next phase of simulation takes that information and turns it into signals.

-#2 Updated by Hans-Joachim Wenzel over 3 years ago
+#2 Updated by Hans-Joachim Wenzel almost 4 years ago

 - % Done changed from 0 to 10

 configured to use the latest version of Geant 4 (10.3.p01) (Lynn provided git feature branch).
 Make sure that it passes all the tests.
 Needs some more work since the Geant 4 initialization has to be called twice so there might be some more work to make sure that the initialization is done in the proper order.